Wingfoiling Beginner Lessons Plan Explained: What to Expect

 I expected chaos, but it felt calm and controlled from the start.” — Laura, 48, first wingfoil lesson

-Day 2: Standing, Steering & First Glides
+Day 2: Standing, Steering and first rides

 You’ll practice:

-• short, controlled glides on the water (not foiling)
+• short, controlled glides on the water (not foiling).

 • turning and stopping safely

-Day 3: Introduction to the Hydrofoil (If you are ready)
+Day 4: Introduction to the Hydrofoil (If you are ready)

 • what a hydrofoil is